 The use of the chapel as a performance venue has taken a toll on some of the rooms, because of the specific logistical and layout requirements.
 Their restoration has therefore become necessary today, while their technical facilities are in need of renovation.

-The Grand Sacristy and the Pièce du Lavabo
+The large Sacristy and the Pièce du Lavabo

 Patronage

-The musicians’ room and cantors’ vestry have been restored thanks to the generous support of the primary patron Fondation Philanthropia and patrons Saint-Gobain and Dior who have joined the project.
+The musicians’ room and cantors’ vestry have been restored thanks to the generous support of the patron Fondation Philanthropia.

 Madame de Pompadour’s Oratory has been restored thanks to the generous support of the patron Fondation Frédéric de Sainte-Opportune, under the aegis of the Fondation Notre-Dame.